Man inside of MRI machine

 30 credit level 7 module

-• Critically evaluate MRI protocols for various anatomical regions
+• critically evaluate MRI protocols and procedures across various anatomical regions to enhance diagnostic accuracy and patient outcomes.

-• Demonstrate a critical knowledge of the legal, ethical and organisational aspects of current practice in MRI
+• demonstrate comprehensive knowledge of the legal, ethical, and organisational aspects of MRI practice, ensuring alignment with professional standards and governance structures.

 Entry requirements